 - The Island is divided into signing zones.
 From time to time, permanent signs and poles become damaged and need repairing or replacing.
 Similarly, road markings are repainted as required.

 - A rolling maintenance programme is in place to inspect and replace damaged and worn signs and road markings.

 - Whilst procedures are in place for contractors to notify us if signs or lines require attention, Traffic and Highway Services welcome notification from the public if signage or road markings are in need of repair or replacement.

 - The Island currently has a maximum speed limit of 35mph.
-However, on the approaches to St Peter Port and some other parish centres a 25mph limit applies.
-Similarly, a 25mph limit applies at all times on the approaches to the majority of the Island's Primary and Secondary Schools.
+However, on the approaches to St Peter Port and other local centres a 25mph limit applies.
+Similarly, a 25mph limit applies at all times on the approaches to the Island's Primary and Secondary Schools.